Teenlife

 It takes a lot of maturity to recognize that you’re not mature enough for college yet.

 In that sense, my gap year was the most responsible decision I have ever made.
 I was never a huge fan of school.
 I wasn’t bad at it, but like many kids, there were places I would rather have been.
 I graduated because I was supposed to.
 I knew it was good for me, but only in the same way that little kids know vegetables are good for them.
-If it weren’t for my gap year, I would have had the same mentality toward my college education.
+If not for my gap year, I would have had the same mentality toward my college education.

 Gap Year Prep for College

 That would have been a massive waste of my parents’ money.
-My mother, who is actually college counselor, enthusiastically endorses gap year programs for students not ready for college—including me.
+My mother, who is a college counselor, enthusiastically endorses gap year programs for students not ready for college—including me.
 Her job is to get high school students into college, and she was the first person to tell me not to go to (yet).

 So, what is a gap year?
 Like many, you might think a gap year is an extended summer or a year of vacation.
-Or a year working and living at home with your parents, playing videogames, and honing your Facebook addiction.
+Or a year working and living at home with your parents, playing video games, and honing your Facebook addiction.
 It certainly is not.

-I would say a successful gap year serves a larger self-purpose—and just like college, it takes a lot of planning and foresight.
+I would say a successful gap year serves a larger purpose—and just like college, it takes a lot of planning and foresight.
 If you do it right, the benefits of taking a gap year can be enormous—probably unmatched.

 Here are a couple of personal recommendations to "do it right."